United-Philanthropy-Forum/km-starter-kit/README.md

 * The "km-collab-scaffold" was added to the "extras" section.
 These are configurations passed to the "scripts/composer/ScriptUpdater.php" script.

+* The option to allow upstream modules to apply patches was enabled via the "enable-patching" section.
+This way, united-philanthropy-forum/km_collaborative can be responsible for things like drupal core patches.

+* The patchLevel was set to -p2 for the drupal/core package, which keeps a rouge "b" folder from showing up in your web/core folder in cases where the patch doesn't apply cleanly.

 #### scripts/composer/ScriptHandler.php

 This is a direct copy of the same file in https://github.com/pantheon-systems/example-drops-8-composer and can be overwritten by upstream